 1. High-Performance Website

 Today, no professional services firm would consider going into business without a website.
 But many of these websites are passive, little more than online brochures.
 What if your website could be an active participant in your firm’s fortunes?
 It can.
 And it should.
 A high-performance website is the centerpiece of your marketing program, the place where new prospects discover you, learn to trust you and eventually decide to hire you.
 It engages people at every stage of the sales funnel.
-Most of the digital solutions in this top-10 list have some connection to your website.
+Every one of the digital solutions in this top-10 list are associated with your website in some way.

 Key features of a high-performance website include:

-• A blog focused on delivering practical educational material on business challenges that are relevant to your audience.
-Your blog posts should focus mostly on challenges that your firm’s services can solve, though they can also be used to build thought leadership.
-For example, you might write about coming trends or the future of your industry.
-Most of your posts should be written with SEO keywords in mind.
+• A blog that provides practical educational material on business challenges relevant to your audience.
+Your blog posts should focus primarily on challenges that your firm’s services can solve, though they can also be used to build thought leadership around broader issues.
+For example, in addition to posts on more specific, practical issues, you might also write about emerging trends or the future of your industry.
+At the same time, most of your posts should be written with SEO keywords in mind.

-• A library of longer, high-value content, such as executive books, guides, webinar recordings, research reports and mini courses.
-Typically, these materials are gated behind a simple form.
-This type of content is primarily used to turn web visitors into new contacts, though it can also be used to nurture existing contacts
+• A library of longer, high-value content, such as books, executive guides, webinar recordings, research reports and courses.
+Typically, these materials are gated behind a simple registration form.
+This type of content is used to turn web visitors into new contacts, though it can also be used to nurture people already on your list.

-• A thoughtful offer strategy, in which you present appropriate calls to action—additional educational content, demos and free consultations—depending on the context and where the web visitor is likely to be in the sales funnel.
+• An offer strategy, in which you present calls to action—for educational content, demos, free consultations and the like—appropriate to the context and where the web visitor is likely to be in the sales funnel.

 • A sophisticated design.
 Signal to prospective buyers that your firm has credibility in spades.
 Because people respond subliminally to visual stimuli, design can be a powerful persuader.
 If you look like a leader, there’s a good chance you’ll be perceived as one, too.